 We all know a nutritious and healthy diet is a cornerstone of good health.
-If you have venous insufficiency, you might want to know if vein health can be improved with diet?
+If you have venous insufficiency, you might want to know if vein health can be improved with diet.
 The answer is yes, it can!

 The right foods and supplements can support blood vessels and capillaries, improve blood circulation and minimize any pressure on veins.
-In fact, the right diet can even help prevent the symptoms venous insufficiency from occurring.
+In fact, the right diet can even help prevent the symptoms of venous insufficiency from occurring.

 With obesity being a risk factor for the development of chronic venous conditions, the standard Western diet – considered a key driving force behind obesity – poses a problem for vein health.

 Before we explore the power of diet and supplements in bettering vein health, it’s important to note that venous insufficiency can’t be treated by diet alone.
 But it can help you improve your symptoms.